 Although the studio group is focused on individuals working on their own projects with technical support, guidance and demonstrations; group projects can be undertaken as well.

 A range of materials and resources are supplied.
-If you have specific requirements, please make contact with the Tutor to discuss what you need.
+Some techniques require additional equipment and resources therefore if you have specific requirements, please make contact with the Tutor.

 Offered session dates (subject to minimum enrolments):